V E R O N i K A

 BRIEF///////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-SyleGAN 1-2-3 ; Vidnoz 1 ; PolloAI; KlingAI; Vidnoz 2-3; (2023-24-25)
+StyleGAN 1-2-3 ; Vidnoz 1 ; PolloAI; KlingAI; Vidnoz 2-3; (2023-24-25)

-She often uses screen recordings of performative software-testing to treat creation as ‘performance’(Please, Do Not Touch, 2018); explanatory videos (Footnote, 2023, and Der Bau: White Heaven, 2020) or interactive narration for deceptive storytelling (Sensing Chamber, 2023 or Denkraum, 2024).
-She examines how digital tools and interfaces can control interactions and self-expression: our ways to access (and to create new) knowledge in the algorithmic era.
+R. often uses screen recordings of performative software-testing to treat creation as ‘performance’(Please, Do Not Touch, 2018); explanatory videos (Footnote, 2023, and Der Bau: White Heaven, 2020) or interactive narration for deceptive storytelling (Sensing Chamber, 2023 or Denkraum, 2024).
+R. examines how digital tools and interfaces can control interactions and self-expression: our ways to access (and to create new) knowledge in the algorithmic era.
 These projects –mostly with a dystopic setting– highlight these sociopolitical (and historically colonial, biased) dependencies built into the digital tools.

-Moreover, she uses the theme of self-actualization through storytelling as a feminist and critical approach while analysing the limits of ‘sharing and understanding’ in this multidisciplinary context.
-She follows the argument that while interfaces are becoming more and more personalized, this customization is very often external and therefore controlling(Foster,2022) –and it brings the danger of losing our capabilities of objective judgement and self-positioning by filtering out the ‘less likely’ of our digital perception.
+Moreover, R. uses the theme of self-actualization through storytelling as a feminist and critical approach while analysing the limits of ‘sharing and understanding’ in this multidisciplinary context.
+R. follows the argument that while interfaces are becoming more and more personalized, this customization is very often external and therefore controlling(Foster,2022) –and it brings the danger of losing our capabilities of objective judgement and self-positioning by filtering out the ‘less likely’ of our digital perception.

 © all rights reserved © 2025